barryclark/jekyll-now/_memories/2022-01-08-KeyLogger.md

 ---
 layout: memory
-title: Python KeyLogger - Dirty little snitch :feelsgood:
+title: Python KeyLogger - Dirty little snitch
 ---

 Tiny implementation of a KeyLogger with some nice features like: